Homology Smale-Barden manifolds with K-contact and Sasakian structures: K ahler surfaces with many disjoint complex curves

 \begin{proof} Let $M$ be a $5$-dimensional manifold with $H_1(M,\ZZ)=0$ which admits a Sasakian structure.
 Then it also admits a quasi-regular Sasakian structure.
 This means that $M$ is a Seifert bundle over a K\"ahler orbifold $\pi:M\to X$, by Theorem \ref{thm:otro}.
 By Corollary \ref{cor:Kollar}, $H_1(X,\ZZ)=0$, $H_2(X,\ZZ)=\ZZ^{36}$ and the ramification locus contains a collection of $36$ disjoint surfaces $D_i$ with $g(D_i) = g_i$.

 If the Sasakian structure is semi-regular, then $X$ is a smooth K\"ahler manifold.
-By Proposition \ref{prop:locus-orb-K}, the ramification locus consists of smooth K\"ahler curves.
+By Proposition \ref{prop:locus-orb-K}, the ramification locus consists of smooth K\"ahler curves which span the second homology (again, see Corollary \ref{cor:Kollar}).
 We see in Theorem \ref{thm:4g+5} below that this is not possible. \end{proof}

-A smooth K\"ahler manifold with disjoint complex curves spanning its homology is a rare phenomenom.
+A smooth K\"ahler manifold with disjoint complex curves spanning its second homology is a rare phenomenom.
 We have the following first result in this direction.